ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

     https://<auditor>/ct-gossip/v1/trusted-auditor

-Submissions are made by sending a HTTPS POST request, with the body of the POST in a JSON object.
+Submissions are made by sending an HTTPS POST request, with the body of the POST in a JSON object.
 Upon successful receipt the Trusted Auditor returns 200 OK.